docupike/docs/docs/en/dev/addon/cmdb-structures.md

 * `id`: The `id` of the class - the final `id` will consist of `addon.vendor`.`addon.id`.`class.id`
 * `title`: The `title` attribute defines its naming in the UI and is the human-readable presentation of the class
-* `icon`: The `icon` cannot refer to external resources and have to reference built-in resources from docupike
+* `icon`: The `icon` cannot refer to external resources and have to reference built-in resources from i-doit up
 * `categories`: Definition of assigned categories by using full ids of categories
 * `objects`: Definition of objects for class